Barcelona Beyond Las Ramblas | CoraTravels

 Cultural insights

 Catalan vs Spanish Identity: Many locals prefer speaking Catalan over Spanish - "Bon dia" instead of "Buenos días".
 Late Night Culture: Pre-drinking starts at 11 PM, clubs don't get busy until 2 AM, breakfast at 9 AM.
 Personal Space: Catalans are more reserved than southern Spanish - handshakes over hugs initially.
 Design Obsession: Modernisme architecture isn't just Gaudí - entire neighborhoods showcase Art Nouveau buildings.
+Learn more about Catalan culture and events from Catalonia Tourism, the official source for authentic Catalan cultural information and regional insights.

 Useful phrases